- Review: Artilect Formation 3L Jacket – Watch out, Arc’Teryx! - November 28, 2023

 At the Cedar Lounge there’s a handful of workshops going on from psychedelic breathwork to Brazilian & burlesque dance.

 Surprisingly there aren’t all too many workshops at Shambhala compared to most festivals.
-There are the mass morning yoga sessions and other events happening at the Cedar Lounge, but it’s nowhere near the amount of workshops I’ve seen at some festivals a fraction of the size.
+There are the mass morning yoga sessions and other events happening at the Cedar Lounge and near the main area, but it’s nowhere near the amount of workshops I’ve seen at some festivals a fraction of the size.

 In all fairness, Shambhala isn’t quite the festival for workshops – it’s more of a party haven and I don’t really mind this for the most part.